Here you can see a time lapse video Shellerina doing Lock O6 and Lock O7 today with others we met along the way.

 Problem solved, and she now has more confidence with all the locking we have coming up over the next several months.

 Most (not all) lock masters let us pick which side we prefer.
-For the rare occasions when we NEED to lock starboard-side-to, she can handle standing for one lock.
+For the rare occasions when we NEED to lock starboard-side-to, she can sit on the molded F/G stairs on that side.

 If we need to do the same project to starboard, we will.